Bethlehem rebounds from pandemic, lifting Christmas spirits

 Associated Press

-BETHLEHEM, West Bank (AP) — The biblical town of Bethlehem marked what was shaping up to be a merry Christmas on Saturday, with thousands of visitors expected to descend upon the traditional birthplace of Jesus as it rebounds from the coronavirus pandemic.
+BETHLEHEM, West Bank (AP) — The biblical town of Bethlehem marked a merry Christmas on Saturday, with thousands of visitors descending upon the traditional birthplace of Jesus as it rebounds from the coronavirus pandemic.

 “We are celebrating Christmas this year in a very much different way than last year,” said Palestinian Tourism Minister Rula Maayah.
 “We’re celebrating Christmas with pilgrims coming from all over the world.”